 After a subject unit has concluded, no assignments from that unit will be accepted without explicit prior permission.
-The unit ends at midnight before the next unit starts (typically midnight Sunday).
 The module on Canvas will close the unit, making it inaccessible to students without explicit authorization for late work, so please submit your work before the unit concludes!
 See the schedule on Canvas for details.

 In an emergency situation or unplanned special circumstances that disrupt your capacity for school work, please attend to the emergency situation as a top priority!
 When you are ready for school work again, contact the Dean of Students through the links above to schedule an appointment where you can explain your situation.
 You don't need to share doctors notes or other personal information with me; my policy is the same regardless of the details of your situation.
-When you contact me, I'll work with you to plan out a way to make up missing assignments and recover your grade.
+When you contact me, I'll work with you to plan out a way to make up for missing assignments and recover your grade.
 When I hear from the Dean of Students, I will waive any late penalties that might have accrued.
 Note: Technical failures (my laptop broke, I don't have wifi) including power outages typically do not constitute an emergency situation justifying an extension.
 If a storm is coming and your power might go out, make sure your work is done before that happens!